Tenn. Comp. R. & Regs. 0400-20-07-.25 - TRAINING FOR AN AUTHORIZED NUCLEAR PHARMACIST

 certification process has been recognized by the Division, the U.S. Nuclear

 subparagraph (2)(b) of this rule.
-To be recognized, a specialty board shall
+The names of board certifications that have

 (a) Have graduated from a pharmacy program

-accredited by the American Council on Pharmaceutical Education (ACPE) or have
+(previously named the American Council on Pharmaceutical Education) or have

 passed the Foreign Pharmacy Graduate Examination Committee (FPGEC)